artur-ciocanu/launch.en/help/extension-dev/overview.md

 A data element type enables users to configure data elements to access a piece of data in a particular way.
 As an example, an extension could provide a "local storage item" data element type wherein the user could specify a local storage item name.
 When the data element is referenced by a rule, the extension would be able to look up the local storage item value by using the local storage item name that the user had provided when configuring the data element.

-Data element types typically consist of (1) a view shown within the tags workspace that allows users to modify settings for the data element and (2) a library module emitted within the tag runtime library to interpret the settings and retrieve pieces of data.
+Data element types typically consist of (1) a view shown within the Data Collection UI that allows users to modify settings for the data element and (2) a library module emitted within the tag runtime library to interpret the settings and retrieve pieces of data.

 [Learn more](./web/data-element-types.md)